 What is the remediation process?

 Pharmacy residents may be placed on academic probation should gross clinical or educational deficiencies be identified or on a corrective action/work improvement plan if a pattern of misconduct or gross performance deficiencies are identified.
 An academic or work improvement plan will be created to address the noted deficiencies.

 Will residents travel to any meetings?

-Pharmacy residents will attend the ASHP Midyear Clinical Meeting, and the Great Lakes Pharmacy Residency Conference.
+Pharmacy residents will attend the ASHP Midyear Clinical Meeting, and a Pharmacy Resident Conference.
 Additionally, pharmacy residents are expected to showcase the residency program on the local level.

 Is there a travel reimbursement policy for residents?

 Pharmacy residents will be reimbursed, at a minimum, for meeting registration to the ASHP Midyear Clinical Meeting and a Pharmacy Resident Conference.
 Additional funding for travel and lodging may be available.